MuhitShimanto/MuhitShimanto/README.md

 ## About Me

 Hi there!
 I'm <b>Md Muhitul Islam</b>.
 I'm a passionate Frontend developer with a strong focus on <b>Full Stack Development</b>.
-I actively leverage AI-driven workflows to accelerate development cycles, streamline debugging, and maximize overall productivity.
-Currently, I am expanding my knowledge in Backend and diving deeper into Data Structures & Algorithms to sharpen my problem-solving skills.
+I actively leverage <b>AI-driven</b> workflows to accelerate development cycles, streamline debugging, and maximize overall productivity.
+Currently, I am expanding my knowledge in Backend and diving deeper into <b>Data Structures & Algorithms</b> to sharpen my problem-solving skills.

 If you want to learn more about what I do, you can follow me.
 Outside of coding, I enjoy <b>exploring</b> new things.

 <h3>When I code, I rely on</h3>